 In her first season at the helm of the Lion program Elliott guided LMU to a 13-18 overall record, 6-10 WCC mark and 9-5 record at home in Gersten Pavilion.
 Playing their best basketball during the home stretch of the season, the 2012-13 Lions earned a huge upset of BYU on senior night and came from behind for a key road victory over San Francisco to clinch the fifth seed in the WCC Championship Tournament.

 In 2013-14, Elliott's Lions went 9-21 and 6-12 in the WCC.
 A second straight season of earning a sweep of PCH Cup rival Pepperdine, and program records set by Hazel Ramirez (single-season assists, career assists) and Leslie Lopez-Wood (single-season three-pointers) were highlights during a season of transition as new leaders began to find their footing.

 Elliott completed a highly successful five-year run with the Division II UC San Diego Tritons in 2011-12, compiling a 127-34 (.789) overall record and 90-16 in the California Collegiate Athletic Association from 2007-08 through 2011-12.
-This past season Elliott led the Tritons to a 30-3 overall record, including going unbeaten in their first 26 games.
+In her final season at UCSD, Elliott led the Tritons to a 30-3 overall record, including going unbeaten in their first 26 games.
 The team spent seven weeks ranked #1 in NCAA Division II, the first #1 ranking in school history.
 Elliott capped the season by being named 2012 West Region Coach of the Year and was a finalist for the National Coach of the Year honor.